b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 Apparently, we did just fine.

-The solution works, but may be considered inelegant (long functions, mostly [imperative programming style](https://en.wikipedia.org/wiki/Imperative_programming)).
+The solution works, but may be considered inelegant and hard to follow (long functions, mostly [imperative programming style](https://en.wikipedia.org/wiki/Imperative_programming)).

 Let's try to change it using what we learned about regexes in @sec:regex.